 William White, a brave and chivalric gentleman, remarked that he

-did not ‘think the proper courtesy had been extended to Col. Smith,” Williams continued in his
+did not ‘think the proper courtesy had been extended to Col. Smith,”

-said: “If you, sir, have any grievance, I
+Hearing that, Houston said: “If you, sir, have any grievance, I

 “I have nothing to do with your difficulty, but I presume to know

 what is due from one gentleman to another,” White answered.

 The next day, word had it that Houston had “backed down” White,

 a lawyer who had fought in the Battle of New Orleans.
 Hearing that,

 though common, dueling was not legal.
 Accordingly, warrants were

 sworn out for the arrest of White and Houston

 and given to Sheriff Joseph W. Horton to serve.

 Whether White got arrested is unclear, but according to Williams,

 with Andrew Jackson at the Hermitage, Houston

 repaired to a friend’s home in another county.

 The next day, he sent a messenger to Nashville to notify White that

 he would be happy to meet him in Kentucky “on a certain day.”

 sunrise on Sept.
 23 in Simpson County, Houston

 and White shook hands, walked off 15 paces and turned to face each

 other with flintlock pistols.
 White missed; Houston

-and future U.S. president urged him to bite down on a bullet to improve his aim.
-Either that
+and future U.S. president urged him to bite down on a bullet to

-a better shot.
+simply proved a better shot.

 Hit in the groin, White lay on the ground expecting to die.
 True

 said he had no hard feelings about being killed by Houston

 in a fair fight.